 • fresh berries and dried fruits;

-• green large leaf tea, making a weak brew.
+• green loose leaf tea, making a weak brew.

-You can supplement the menu with broths from medicinal herbs which have a positive effect on blood pressure and strengthen blood vessels.
-Check their use with your doctor.
-Now let's move on to those products that are categorically not recommended to be consumed during the period.
-For starters, forget about infrequent meals in large portions.
+You can supplement the menu with decoctions from medicinal herbs, which have a positive effect on blood pressure and strengthen blood vessels.
+Please discuss their use with your doctor.
+Now let's move on to those products that are strictly not recommended to be consumed during the period.
+To begin with, forget about rare meals in large portions.
 This is detrimental to the post-infarction state.

 Patients are strictly prohibited from using in their daily diet:

-• all kinds of semi-finished products, sausages and sausages of even the highest quality;
+• all kinds of semi-finished products, sausages and frankfurters, even of the highest quality;

 • lard and fatty meat;